 Our vision is to improve the wellbeing and educational outcomes of all children and young people in West Lothian through the application of Psychology in practice.

 We aim to achieve this by:

 Placing the needs of children and young people at the centre of everything we do

 Building capacity at individual and systemic levels

 Operating within a context of continual improvement

 The Educational Psychology Service is committed to maintaining ongoing service development.
 Our Service Improvement Plan outlines our key activities for the year.
-It is linked to other authority planning frameworks such as the Corporate Plan and the Single Outcome Agreement.
-It also outlines our activities in relation to key national initiatives.
+It is directly linked to both the National Improvement Framework and How Good Is Our School 4 to demonstrate impact.